Terra Nova (ship): Later career

-Artifacts
+Artefacts

 The figurehead from Terra Nova was removed in 1913 and presented to Cardiff City Council which in 1932 donated it to the National Museum of Wales.
 Her bell is kept at the Scott Polar Research Institute, part of the University of Cambridge.
-It was given to the institute on 20 October 1952 by Lady Nicholson of Eden, who was given the bell by her nephew, EL Atkinson, the surgeon on Scott's last expedition.
-The bell is rung every weekday at 10.30 and 16.00 when everyone working within the institute is invited to gather for coffee in the morning and tea in the afternoon, as is the British tradition.
-It is rung in the manner of a ship's watch, five bells in the morning and eight bells in the afternoon.
+It was given to the institute on 20 October 1952 by Lady Nicholson of Eden, who was given the bell by her nephew, Edward L. Atkinson, the surgeon on Scott's last expedition.
+The bell is rung every weekday at 10.30 when everyone working within the institute is invited to gather for coffee and tea, as is the British tradition.
+It is rung in the manner of a ship's watch - five bells.
+Tea and coffee is brought in on a tea trolley named the 'Tea-a-nova'.

 The binnacle of Terra Nova is displayed in the Pierhead Suite of the Pierhead Building, Cardiff Bay, a short distance from the point where Scott's crew departed Cardiff on the fated voyage.

 In July 2012, the wreck of Terra Nova was discovered by the Schmidt Ocean Institute’s flagship RV Falkor.